J. B. M. Hertzog: Death and legacy

 Hertzog died on 21 November 1942, at the age of 76.

 A 4-metre-high statue of Hertzog was erected in 1977 at the front lawns of the Union Building.
 The statue was taken down on 22 November 2013 and moved to a new location in the gardens.
-It was still in good condition, save for the removal of the spectacles which were originally included on the statue.
+It was still in good condition, save for the removal of the spectacles that were originally included on the statue.
 The statue was removed to make way for a 9-metre-high statue of Nelson Mandela.

 Supporters of Hertzog invented the Hertzoggie, a jam-filled tartlet with a coconut meringue topping, that is still a popular confection in South Africa.

 He is the only South African Prime Minister to have served under three monarchs: George V, Edward VIII, and George VI, due to serving the year of 1936.